 You’ll rarely find a space-hogging phone book in a professional organizer’s home.
 They also let go of encyclopedia sets and textbooks; consider donating those through Better World Books.
 And unless you need the thesaurus and dictionary for playing Scrabble, pass those on, too.
-Then check out how to stylishly organize your bookshelves.

 Outdated maps will only get you lost, so professional organizers advise recycling them.
 Out-of-date travel guides and old brochures are filled with obsolete information, so don’t bother keeping those either, for a potential future trip.

 While frozen, fresh, and canned foods come to mind, these are not the only things in your home that expire.
 Once they reach their best by date, it’s recommended to throw out medications, vitamins, and supplements.
 You can search for a local drug take-back day at DEA.gov.